Dehyrf/beowulf_cluster_streamlined_setup/README.md

 ## Installation

 To start it off, download or clone this repo and move/extract the contents of this repo to a flash drive.
-Then, proceed to run the setup_part_1.sh script on all cluster nodes using:
+Then, disconnect the node from ethernet/internet and proceed to run the setup_part_1.sh script on all cluster nodes using:

       cd *path_to_the_repository_folder_on_usb_drive* #Change directory to the setup files chmod +x setup_part_1.sh setup_part_2.sh #Makes the scripts executable